 In silence(non guided) you will practice the Ashtanga series.
 You may start at the beginning time of the class or anytime before about 7:15am for classes beginning at 6:30am .
 There is no "late" to class as everyone moves at their own pace.
 Do allow enough time to get a thorough practice, even if not a complete series.

-Though most of you will be moving through First Series, Second Series practicioners are also welcome.
+Though most of you will be moving through First Series, Second Series and above practicioners are also welcome.
 You will experience a deeper exploration of the Ashtanga practice through very individualized and specific assists from a highly trained Ashtanga instructor.
 You are not expected to go through the series in its entirety.
 The instructor will advise you of next postures, of modifications, and also where to stop.
 Injuries will be considered and modified for.
 The idea is to have a deep understanding of each posture as it relates to your body and its capacities and limitations before you move to the next posture-- similar to the color belt systems in Martial Arts.

 The reason the learning process is so accelerated in a Mysore practice is that it meets you where you are--maybe you want to work more slowly thru the Marichyasana section of the series-- there's that darn bind you cannot seem to get.
 Maybe spend more time in backbends or finishing postures..or..you choose.
 Your five breaths duration is unique, so you can slow it down, speed it up.. whatever supports connection for you in your practice.
 Perhaps you just want to learn the series by memory- this will do it!